canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-monitoring.md

 Logs of driver and executors are stored on the pod local filesystem by default, and they are therefore generally lost once the job finishes and the pod is cleared.

-However, Charmed Spark allows you to store these logs into S3, so that they can be re-read and visualized using the Spark History Server, allowing users to monitor and visualize the information and metrics about the job execution.
+However, Charmed Spark allows you to store these logs into S3 or Azure storage, so that they can be re-read and visualized using the Spark History Server, allowing users to monitor and visualize the information and metrics about the job execution.